About BalletPrep

 Yet most adult beginners and late-entry dancers are placed into classes that skip the very foundations professional training is built on.

 “Adults who want to learn ballet usually get to learn the what but not the how.
 I designed the BalletPrep method to fill that gap.” — C.S.
-Shabsis, BalletPrep Method — The Book
+Shabsis, BalletPrep Method: An Introduction — The Book

 The Teacher Gap